Facebook

 Disadvantage: The MOS tube dimming method has not been developed due to its high cost, relatively complex dimming circuit, and difficulty in achieving stability.

-So, compared to MOS tube dimming, the triac dimmer still occupies most of the dimming system market.
+Therefore, compared to MOS tube dimming, the triac dimmer still dominates the majority of the dimming system market.

-The 1-10V dimming device has two independent circuits: a normal voltage circuit, which turns on or off the power to the lighting equipment, and a 1-10V signal circuit, which provides a reference voltage to tell the lighting equipment the dimming level.
+The 1-10V dimming device features two independent circuits: a normal voltage circuit that controls the power to the lighting equipment, and a 1-10V signal circuit that provides a reference voltage to indicate the dimming level to the lighting equipment.

 0-10V dimming controllers were previously commonly used for dimming control of fluorescent lamps.

-Now, because a constant power supply is added to the LED driver module and there are dedicated control circuits, 0-10V dimmers can also support many LED lighting lamps.
+Now, with the addition of a constant power supply to the LED driver module and dedicated control circuits, 0-10V dimmers can also support a wide range of LED lighting lamps.

 However, the application's disadvantages are also very obvious.
-The low-voltage control signal requires additional lines, which greatly increases the construction requirements.
+The low-voltage control signal requires additional lines, which significantly increases the construction requirements.

 4. DALI (digital addressable lighting interface)

 DALI is the "Digital Addressable Lighting Interface" acronym, which means "digital addressable lighting interface".
-It is an internationally open lighting control communication protocol IEC62386, which specifies the digital communication control method between electronic ballasts, control units, and various sensors.
-In other words, DALI is a protocol specifically used for lighting control, which can control each lamp individually, realize brightness, color temperature, color, etc., group control of lamps, set different scenes, etc.
+It is an internationally open lighting control communication protocol, IEC62386, which specifies the digital communication control method between electronic ballasts, control units, and various sensors.
+In other words, DALI is a protocol specifically designed for lighting control, which allows for the control of each lamp individually, enabling adjustments to brightness, color temperature, color, and other settings.
+Additionally, it supports group control of lamps, allowing for the creation of different scenes.

 DALI dimming